dtcenter/METplus-Training/docs/Tutorial/v5.0/basic_verf_stats_review.rst

 that are contained in all four categories.
 If *n* is too small, it can be easy to arrive at a misleading conclusion.
-For example, if a forecaster claims 100% accuracy in their rain forecast and produces a contingency table where the forecast values were all hits but *n*=4, the conclusion is technically correct, but not very scientifically sound!
+For example, if a forecaster claims 100% accuracy in their rain forecast and produces a contingency table where the forecast values were all hits but *n* = 4, the conclusion is technically correct, but not very scientifically sound!

 Verification Statistics for Binary Categorical Forecasts